nordquists/cram/README.md

 </p>

-[Cram](https://www.usecram.com) is the simple memory tool I wish I had before.
+[Cram](https://www.usecram.com) is the simple and intuitive memory tool I wish I had before.
 It is a responsive web application designed for mobile, tablet, and desktop users alike.
-Cram is written in JavaScript using React for the front-end and Node.js for the back-end.
+Cram is written in **JavaScript using React for the front-end and Node.js for the back-end**.

 Curious about Cram?
 Have a look at [Cram's website](https://www.usecram.com) for more information and demos.